leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

-## 13. GENERAL
+### 13. GENERAL

-The Terms and the relationship between each user and Leighton Avant-Garde Haus shall be governed by the laws of the State of California, including governed laws of the State of North Carolina, AND lastly, the State of Florida to the fullest extent, without regard to its conflict of law provisions and each party shall submit to the personal and exclusive jurisdiction of the courts located in ;[San Francisco, California ~ Charlotte, North Carolina ~ and or Miami-Dade, Florida].
+The Terms and the relationship between each user and Leighton Avant-Garde Haus shall be governed by the laws of the State of North Carolina ~ laws of the forigen Federal Islamic parliamentary elective semi-constitutional monarchy Abu Dhabi, United Arab Emirates ~ the State of Florida to the fullest extent, without regard to its conflict of law provisions and each party shall submit to the personal and exclusive jurisdiction of the courts located in ; Charlotte, North Carolina ~ Abu Dhabi, United Arab Emirates ~ and or Miami-Dade, Florida].
 The application of the United Nations Convention on Contracts for the International Sale of Goods is expressly excluded.
 Except to the extent a Services Agreement applies, these Terms, along with the Privacy Policy, constitute the entire agreement between you and Leighton Avant-Garde Haus with respect to your use of the Sites and supersede all prior or contemporaneous communications and proposals, whether electronic, oral or written, between you and Leighton Avant-Garde Haus with respect to the Sites.
 If any provision of the Terms is found by a court of competent jurisdiction to be invalid, the parties nevertheless agree that the court should endeavor to give effect to the parties’ intentions as reflected in the provision, and the other provisions of the Terms remain in full force and effect.
 A party may only waive its rights under these Terms by a written document executed by both parties.
 Leighton Avant-Garde Haus’ failure to insist on or enforce strict performance of these Terms shall not be construed as a waiver by Leighton Avant-Garde Haus of any provision or any right it has to enforce these Terms, nor shall any course of conduct between Leighton Avant-Garde Haus and you or any other party be deemed to modify any provision of these Terms.
 The headings of the sections of these Terms are for convenience of reference only and are not intended to restrict, affect or be of any weight in the interpretation or construction of the provisions of such sections.

 ‍